petetashod/twitter-app/README.md

 I have always enjoyed being able to post short comments on topics and pictures.
 So I decided to create a twitter clone.

 I had a few issues with reading the API documentation from twitter and getting the twitter account information to display.
-I all I enjoyed the experience and learned a lot.
+In all I enjoyed the experience and learned a lot.

 ## Author